-The evaluation covers the 2012 - mid 2017 period of WFP's portfolio of operations in Cameroon.
+The evaluation covers the 2012 - June 2017 period of WFP's portfolio of operations in Central African Republic (C.A.R).
 It will assess the appropriateness of the WFP strategic positioning; quality of strategic decision making; and the performance and results of WFP's portfolio over that period.

-The evaluation will assess a country program 2 emergency operations (EMOPs) and 2 (SOs).
+The evaluation will focus on one country program, a protracted relief and recovery operation (PRRO), 3 emergency operations (EMOPs), an IR-EMOP and over 9 special operations (SOs).
 The beneficiaries of WFP country portfolio have been supported through general food assistance, nutrition prevention and treatment interventions logistics support, food assistance for assets food for education, cash based transfers, and with Purchase for Progress activities.